-We investigate mechanisms of neurodegeneration and conduct studies towards the development of therapeutics for neurodegenerative diseases.
+The Costa lab investigates mechanisms of neurodegeneration and conducts studies towards the development of therapeutics for neurodegenerative diseases.

 Our lab is currently interested in: